Barney25052/Beets/Program Structure.md

     reset "tagname"             Unmarks a task with tag             rst, undo, u

-    edit index "task"           Sets the task at index to have      edt, e the text "task"
+    edit index "task"           Sets the task at index to have      e the text "task"

     view num                    Switches to num page                v